Photo illustration of a computer that looks like a fly box, with a fly guide service on screen and flies below

 3. Fire At Will

 The best thing you can do with an unfamiliar outfitter or guide is ask tons of questions.
-E-mail is a good way to communicate, but the phone is better.
+E-mail or text is a good way to communicate, but the phone is better.
 You’re potentially putting up a lot of money, which gives you the right to talk through every step of the program.
 No matter how small or detailed a query, it should be answered thoroughly and courteously.
 If it seems like you’re bothering the guy when you ask how old his boat is, or about meals the lodge serves, or what tackle you should bring, then maybe he doesn’t want—or deserve—your business.